redixhumayun/redixhumayun.github.io/_drafts/async-runtimes-part-iii.md

 ![](/assets/img/async/async_runtime.png)

 It looks a lot more complicated but it's just showing more of the detail in the system, the core components remain the same.
+I'm showing multiple cores being utilized in the diagram, whereas we just utilized one core.

 ## Conclusion
 So, there we have it - a single-threaded async runtime which shows how to use async IO to wait on events and poll tasks via a scheduler in ~900 lines of Rust code.
 Building this prototype was a great way for me to intuit the core ideas behind an async runtime for myself.